pacroy/microk8s-azure-vm/README.md

     }
     ```

-2. If the feature is not registed, use this command to register.
+2. If the feature is not registered, use this command to register.

     ```sh
-    az feature show --namespace Microsoft.Compute --name EncryptionAtHost
+    az feature register --namespace Microsoft.Compute --name EncryptionAtHost
     ```

     Use the command in 1 to check the state.
 It might take sometime to change from `Registering` to `Registered`.